|

 the use of foils.
 They also prepare the surface for

 techniques such as gold leafing.
-All of the working surfaces are made
+All of the working surfaces are

 of brass, even in this case, the type.